-Alright, you think that extra 10-ish pounds would be too much for you to handle.
-Beside, it is supposed to be nice weather, and it is only a 2 day trip in the mountains.
+Alright, you think that extra 10-ish pounds would be too much for you to handle?
+Besides, it is supposed to be nice weather, and it is only a 2-day trip in the mountains.

-You go on the internet on your high tech phone and find out that there is a tornado warning only 20 miles west of you!
+You go on the internet on your high-tech phone and find out that there is a tornado warning only 20 miles west of you!
 Then you remember, you were just looking at the internet on your phone that you thought would work here.
 You quickly dial the phone number of your closest friend to come and get you!
 Right as they answer, your phone dies!
-Wait, the extra battery, that you didn't bring because the extra weight.
+Wait, the extra battery that you didn't bring because of the extra weight.
 The charger!
 Wait, we left that behind too, didn't we?
-So, you are now stuck with a storm going to hit in less than 10 minutes, in a makeshift shelter out of dead branches.
-You make with what you have, and eat a little to regain some of that energy.
+So, you are now stuck with a storm going to hit in less than 10 minutes in a makeshift shelter out of dead branches.
+You make with what you have and eat a little to regain some of that energy.
 The storm hits and it rains for over 4 hours.
-Lets say we got about, 10 inches in that time.
+Let's say we got about, 10 inches in that time.
 (A little much, maybe, but to get to a point) Alright, there is no problem, it stopped after 4 1/2 hours and the wind is blowing 50 MPH now.
 You are now completely soaked, so you change into your dry clothes.

 The main point of all of this is that if you don't bring enough, you could be miserable.
-If you take more then you need, you will use a little more energy, but you won't be miserable if something happens where you actually need to use that stuff.
+If you take more than you need, you will use a bit more energy, but you won't be miserable if something happens where you actually need to use that stuff.

-The items as follows I always hear of people saying "Why?
+The items as follows I always hear people saying "Why?
 Who cares about that?"

 Extra Cell Phone Battery - Your cell phone may not work where you are going, but what if it does for a few minutes?
 This could be extremely useful.
 What if you are lost, you have a cell phone, but your battery is dead?
 And you didn't tell anyone where you were going (Like you should have)?
 That extra cell phone battery would be extremely useful here.